-3 shall list each item of property with reasonable detail, [and, except for tribal cultural property,]

-6 representative may employ appraisers.
-The personal representative shall mail or deliver a copy of

-(b) A personal representative shall file a supplemental inventory with the court if the personal representative learns that property was not included in the original inventory or that the value or description of any item in the original inventory was erroneous or misleading.
+- (a) Within three months after appointment, a personal representative other than a special personal representative shall prepare and file with the court an inventory of cultural property and property subject to administration in the decedent's estate.
+The inventory shall list each item of property with reasonable detail, [and, except for tribal cultural property,] specify its fair market value as of the date of the decedent's death, and the type and amount of any encumbrance to which the item is subject.
+In preparing the inventory, a personal representative may employ appraisers.
+The personal representative shall mail or deliver a copy of the inventory to persons with an interest in the estate.
+A successor personal representative need not file an inventory if an inventory was previously filed. - (b) A personal representative shall file an amended inventory with the court if the personal representative learns that property was not included in the original inventory or that the value or description of any item in the original inventory was erroneous or misleading.
 The personal representative shall mail or deliver a copy of the supplemental inventory to the persons sent a copy of the original inventory and to other interested persons that request it.